Seismometer: Recording

-average (which can vary slowly because of changes in seismic noise), also known as a STA/LTA trigger.
+Digital seismic recorders may acquire data continuously while using event-detection algorithms to identify seismic events.
+A commonly used method is the short-term average/long-term average (STA/LTA) trigger algorithm, in which a measure of the signal over a short time window is compared with that over a longer time window.
+When the STA/LTA ratio exceeds a predefined trigger threshold, an event can be declared and event recording initiated.

 Prior to the availability of digital processing of seismic data in the late 1970s, the records were done in a few different forms on different types of media.
 A "Helicorder" drum was a device used to record data into photographic paper or in the form of paper and ink.
 A "Develocorder" was a machine that record data from up to 20 channels into a 16-mm film.
 The recorded film can be viewed by a machine.
 The reading and measuring from these types of media can be done by hand.
 After the digital processing has been used, the archives of the seismic data were recorded in magnetic tapes.
 Due to the deterioration of older magnetic tape medias, large number of waveforms from the archives are not recoverable.